LumKitty/StreamStartingTimer/README.md

 Events can be VNyan websockets, MixItUp commands or external executables
 * 100% Free and Open Source
 * No ads, no premium version, no subscription, no monetization of any sort
-* Lightweight portable executable (around 1MB in size)
+* Lightweight portable executable
 * No registry settings, just config.json files in the exe directory
+* experimental support for image fonts and Spout2 output (see release notes)
 <img width="1145" height="795" alt="image" src="https://github.com/user-attachments/assets/4efce1b9-e3fa-4a8c-adee-e5867b421343" />

 ## Quick Start